 Magnolias were among the earliest flowering plants, which evolved many million years ago, long before there were any bees.
 Butterflies and moths were also absent in those days.
 The only pollinators available were probably beetles and flies, the so-called “dumb pollinators”.
-This term refers to the fact that the late-comers to the world of pollination, particularly bees, can perform remarkable feats of memory and skillful manipulation of flowers.

 When bees entered the scene, perhaps twenty or thirty million years later (give or take a handful of millions), they took to the pollinating job with gusto.
 They became real pros which adapted to the ever growing variety of flowers and developed skills par with the complexity of these newly evolved plants.
 The same can be said of many butterflies and moths and also some wasps.
 That is how they earned the name of "smart pollinators".